ZbigniewM/Hello-World/README.md

 # Hello-World
-Repository for start using GitHup
+Repository for start using GitHub